EarlGlynn/Kansas-Voter-Registration-File/README.md

 ## Age issues

-* $$\lt$$ 18 years old:  Kansas-Age-Too-Young-yyyy-mm-dd-Edited.xlsx
+* $$\lt$$ 18 years old:  `Kansas-Age-Too-Young-yyyy-mm-dd-Edited.xlsx`

-* $$\ge$$ 105 years old:  Kansas-Age-Too-Old-yyyy-mm-dd-Edited.xlsx
+* $$\ge$$ 105 years old:  `Kansas-Age-Too-Old-yyyy-mm-dd-Edited.xlsx`

-* Kansas-Crosstab-BirthYear-by-BirthMonth-yyyy-mm-dd.xlsx
+* `Kansas-Crosstab-BirthYear-by-BirthMonth-yyyy-mm-dd.xlsx`

 Birth years before ~1915 are suspect (e.g., 1054 should be 1954).

-* Kansas-Crosstab-RegisterYear-by-RegisterMonth-yyyy-mm-dd.xlsx
+* `Kansas-Crosstab-RegisterYear-by-RegisterMonth-yyyy-mm-dd.xlsx`

 Registration years before 1960 are suspect.
 One registration in the future is an errors.

 ## Household issues

-A "household" is a common address shared by a group of voters, often families.
+A "household" is a common address shared by a group of voters, often families but sometimes dormitories.

 Lists below show households with the top 0.1% number of voters (descending sort).

 ### Street Addresses

-* Kansas-Households-Address-to-Explore-for-Many-Voters-yyyy-mm-dd.xlsx
+* `Kansas-Households-Address-to-Explore-for-Many-Voters-yyyy-mm-dd.xlsx`

 Top 10

 ![alt text](2025-05-02/1-First-Look/Top-10-Household-Street-Addresses.PNG "Top 10 Kansas Voter Street Households")

+"1501 N Ford St" is the address of the Hutchinson Community College.

 ### Mailing Addresses

-* Kansas-Households-Mail-to-Explore-for-Many-Voters-yyyy-mm-dd.xlsx
+* `Kansas-Households-Mail-to-Explore-for-Many-Voters-yyyy-mm-dd.xlsx`

+"PO Box 340" in Liberal is the Seward County Community College.

 Top 10